Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng12/01/2024

-The European Central Bank (ECB) will cut interest rates this year when there is evidence of a stable inflation outlook consistent with its 2% target, ECB policymaker Francois Villeroy de Galhau said.
+The European Central Bank (ECB) will cut interest rates this year as evidence suggests a stable inflation outlook is in line with its 2% target.
+This was confirmed by ECB policymaker Francois Villeroy de Galhau.

-The euro symbol in front of the European Central Bank (ECB) headquarters in Frankfurt, Germany.
-Photo: AFP/TTXVN
+The euro symbol is displayed in front of the European Central Bank (ECB) headquarters in Frankfurt, Germany.
+Photo: AFP/VNA

-The euro symbol in front of the European Central Bank (ECB) headquarters in Frankfurt, Germany.
-Photo: AFP/TTXVN
+The euro symbol is displayed in front of the European Central Bank (ECB) headquarters in Frankfurt, Germany.
+Photo: AFP/VNA

-In October 2023, the ECB decided to keep interest rates unchanged, ending a streak of 10 consecutive increases with a total increase of 4.5% since July 2022 to deal with peak inflation of 10.6%.
-Economists forecast that the ECB will cut its base interest rate by a total of 1.46% in 2024, with the first rate cut likely to be 0.5% in March.
+In October 2023, the ECB decided to keep interest rates unchanged, ending a streak of 10 consecutive increases totaling 4.5% since July 2022 to combat peak inflation of 10.6%.
+Economists predict the ECB will implement a total of 1.46% interest rate cuts in 2024, with the first cut of 0.5% likely in March.

-In the final weeks of 2023, investors are betting that central banks on both sides of the Atlantic will cut interest rates quickly this year, fueling the biggest two-month global bond rally in years.
-But how big and how long the cuts will last depends on many factors.
-In the eurozone, inflation rose from 2.4% in November 2023 to 2.9% in December 2023.
+In the final weeks of 2023, investors believed that central banks on both sides of the Atlantic would implement rapid interest rate cuts this year, fueling the largest two-month global bond rally in several years.
+However, the extent and duration of these rate cuts depend on several factors.
+In the Eurozone, inflation rose from 2.4% in November 2023 to 2.9% in December 2023.

-In the US, inflation is showing signs of rising again as the consumer price index increased by 0.2% in December 2023 compared to the previous month and increased by 3.2% compared to the same period in 2022.
-Moreover, Mr. Craig Inches, head of interest rates at investment management company Royal London Asset Management, said that the increasing inflationary pressure due to tensions in the Middle East is one of the factors that are difficult to predict for central banks, almost no one can predict the risk of a global recession.
-At that time, interest rate cuts will be reconsidered.
+In the US, inflation is showing signs of rising again, with the consumer price index increasing by 0.2% in December 2023 compared to the previous month and by 3.2% compared to the same period in 2022.
+Furthermore, Craig Inches, head of interest rates at Royal London Asset Management, argues that increasing inflationary pressure due to tensions in the Middle East is one of the unpredictable factors for central banks, with virtually no one able to predict the risk of a global recession.
+In that case, interest rate cuts would be reconsidered.

 KHANH MINH